c3ai/pacman/test_files/README.md

 ## Python tests
-1. Place any new test files inside the py_test directory.
+1. Place files to test inside the py_test directory.
 Make sure the test scripts are in the first level of js_test.
 2. Usage (from the py_test directory):
   `python pacman.ut.py [submission.py]`
 Arguments: